ansible/ansible/docsite/latest/rst/intro_configuration.rst

 Ansible prefers to use Jinja2 syntax '{{ like_this }}' to indicate a variable should be substituted in a particular string.
 However, older versions of playbooks used a more Perl-style syntax.
-This syntax was undesirable as it frequently conflicted with bash and was hard to explain to new users when deferencing complicated variable hierarchies, so we have standardized on the '{{ jinja2 }}' way.
+This syntax was undesirable as it frequently conflicted with bash and was hard to explain to new users when referencing complicated variable hierarchies, so we have standardized on the '{{ jinja2 }}' way.

-To ensure a string like '$foo' is not inadvertedly replaced in a Perl or Bash script template, the old form of templating (which is still enabled as of Ansible 1.4) can be disabled like so ::
+To ensure a string like '$foo' is not indadvertedly replaced in a Perl or Bash script template, the old form of templating (which is still enabled as of Ansible 1.4) can be disabled like so ::

     legacy_playbook_variables = no